 - Credit Freeze

 - Blocks lenders and credit card companies from accessing an individual’s personal identifying information and credit information, preventing the identity thief from opening new bank, loan or credit card accounts.
 Has to be placed separately at each credit reporting agency.
-You will need to provide certain personal information and documentation to verify your identity. $5 (free for victim of identity theft).
+You will need to provide certain personal information and documentation to verify your identity.
+Free.

 The Federal Trade Commission has additional information on your rights under federal law and other information that may help you decide whether to file a fraud alert, credit freeze or both.